fmyuan/pflotran-elm-interface/README.md

 (1) default - the most updated PFLOTRAN codes with necessary editing for coupling. updated: 2015-03-02

 (2) default-bgc - the current stable version for coupling subsurface BGC between CLM and PFLOTRAN (including Richards only hydrology).
-Current Version of CLM: 4.5.38
+Current Version of CLM: 4.5.38; PFLOTRAN-dev change set: 7dc944a171993b2b27c4a5de84ac0856404a5194 [7dc944a17199]

 (3) default-thc - the current development version of clm-pflotran, specifically for testing all thermal-hydrology and biogeochemistry portion.
 Target CLM Version: CLM4_5_1_r85.
 (2015-03-03).
+PFLOTRAN-dev change set: 7a77c0606ca99efa9b58f6fe9d5ba23a82b1f8a1 [7a77c0606ca9]

 ### How do I get set up? ###